Questionable Publishers, Journals or Conferences

 - "Predatory" is a label that can hide complex geopolitical inequalities in the world of research, without considering the local contexts in which these "questionable" entities proliferate

-- It is often improperly associated with the economic model of Gold and Hybrid Open Access (OA), in which author pays the Article Processing Charge, contributing to a distorted perception of the OA publishing model, although consolidated practices of vanity press or write-only publishing were widespread in the academic world prior to the OA business model
+- It is often improperly associated with the economic model of Gold and Hybrid Open Access (OA), in which the author pays the Article Processing Charge, contributing to a distorted perception of the OA publishing model, although consolidated practices of vanity press or write-only publishing were widespread in the academic world prior to the OA business model

 How to avoid questionable publishers and journals